CloudKlabauter/fluks-examples/connectors/typescript/README.md

 ## File structure

-The connector is splitted in seperate folders:
+The connector is splitted in separate folders:

 - `requests` contains the RequestHandlers for Actions and Triggers registrations
 - `store` contains the InMemory Subscription Store to save and remove registered subscriptions